 Congrats to Brendan for receiving the 2017-2018 Dean’s Award for Excellence in Research (Associate Professor) from the College of Engineering at the University of Illinois.
 This award recognizes all the amazing work done by the #harleylab team.
 A hearty congratulations to all of you for this recognition!

-Congrats to Brendan for receiving the 2017-2018 Dean’s Award for Excellence in Undergraduate Teaching from the College of Liberal Arts and Sciences at the University of Illinois.
-This award recognizes his effort in the classroom teaching a core chemical engineering course (Moment and Heat Transfer) and for developing a senior elective class on tissue engineering.
+Congrats to Brendan for receiving the 2017-2018 Dean’s Award for Excellence in Undergraduate Teaching from the College of Liberal Arts and Sciences, and the 2018-2018 Provost’s Award for Excellence in Undergraduate Teaching at the University of Illinois.
+These awards (College and Campus!) recognize his effort in the classroom teaching a core chemical engineering course (Moment and Heat Transfer) and for developing a senior elective class on tissue engineering.

 We’ve taken a *big* step with our next paper on collagen biomaterials for craniofacial bone regeneration.
 In a paper just accepted in the journal Tissue Engineering Part A, post-doc Dan Weisgerber describes application of our reinforced collagen composite biomaterial for regeneration of defects in porcine mandibles!
 ‘A mineralized collagen-polycaprolactone composite promotes healing of a porcine mandibular ramus defect’ is a project completed jointly by our lab along with Prof. Matthew Wheeler (Illinois) and Prof. Scott Hollister (Ga Tech).
 Congrats to all!